Learn more about the causes, prevention and home remedies for this common condition that irritates skin under diapers.

 Generally, a diaper rash can be treated successfully at home with these practices:

+Apply cream, paste or ointment.
 After you've gently cleaned and dried the skin, apply a cream, paste or ointment.
-Certain products, such as zinc oxide and petroleum jelly, work well to protect the skin from moisture.
-Don't try to scrub off this protective layer completely at the next diaper change, as that could hurt the skin more.
+If the product you applied at the previous diaper change is clean, leave it in place and add another layer on top of it.
 If you do want to remove it, try using mineral oil on a cotton ball.

-Applying ointment, paste, cream or lotion.
+Products with a high percentage of zinc oxide or petroleum jelly work well to protect the skin from moisture.
 Various diaper rash medications are available without a prescription.
-Talk to your doctor or pharmacist for specific recommendations.
-Some popular over-the-counter products include A + D, Balmex, Desitin, Triple Paste and Lotrimin (for yeast infections).
+Talk to your health care provider or pharmacist for specific recommendations.
+Some popular products include A + D, Balmex, Desitin, Triple Paste and Lotrimin (for yeast infections).

 Ointments, pastes or creams may be less irritating than lotions.
 But ointments and pastes create a barrier over the skin and don't allow it to receive air.
 Creams dry on the skin and allow air through.

 As a general rule, stick with products designed for babies.
-Avoid items containing baking soda, boric acid, camphor, phenol, benzocaine, diphenhydramine, or salicylates.
+Avoid items containing baking soda, boric acid, camphor, phenol, benzocaine, diphenhydramine or salicylates.
 These ingredients can be toxic for babies.

 The following alternative treatments have worked for some people:

 Human breast milk.
 Results are mixed on whether human breast milk applied to diaper rash is better than other treatments.
 One study showed that applying breast milk to diaper rash is an effective and safe treatment.
-Infants with diaper rash were treated with either 1 percent hydrocortisone ointment or breast milk.
+Infants with diaper rash were treated with either 1% hydrocortisone ointment or breast milk.
 The study included 141 infants.
 Treatment with breast milk was as effective as the ointment alone.

 Another study compared human breast milk with a cream made from zinc oxide and cod liver oil.
 Newborns with diaper rash were treated with the cream or the breast milk.
-The study included 63 newborns.
+The study included 63 babies.
 Treatment with the cream was more effective.

 Here's some information to help you get ready for your appointment.

-Your doctor is likely to ask you a number of questions.
+Your health care provider is likely to ask you a number of questions.
 Being ready to answer them may reserve time to go over any points you want to talk about in-depth.
-Your doctor may ask:
+Your health care provider may ask: